wp-plugins/events-made-easy/readme.txt

 == Changelog ==

 = 1.5.15 =
-* Bugfix: disabled form fields don't always get posted upon submit, they should be readonly (when you require WP membership for an event)
 * Bugfix: allow username/email to be changed when doing a new registration via the backend and WP membership is required for an event
 * Bugfix: the new filters eme_rsvp_email_body_text_filter and eme_rsvp_email_body_html_filter were not taken into account (missing underscore)